Dorothy Dandridge: Beginnings

-The Dandridge Sisters continued strong for several years, and were booked in several high-profile New York nightclubs, including the Cotton Club and the Apollo Theater.
-Dandridge first appeared on screen at the age of 13 in a small part in an Our Gang comedy short, "Teacher's Beau" in 1935.
-As a part of The Dandridge Sisters, she also appeared in The Big Broadcast of 1936 (1936) with Bill "Bojangles" Robinson, A Day at the Races with the Marx Brothers, and It Can't Last Forever (both 1937) with the Jackson Brothers.
-Although these appearances were relatively minor, Dandridge continued to earn recognition through continuing her nightclub performances nationwide.
+The Dandridge Sisters continued strong for several years, and they were booked in several high-profile New York nightclubs, including the Cotton Club and the Apollo Theater.

+Dorothy Dandridge first appeared on screen at the age of 12, doubling for one of The Cabin Kids in the Bing Crosby-W. C. Fields musical comedy Mississippi (1935).
+That same year, when The Cabin Kids made a guest appearance in the Our Gang comedy short Teacher's Beau, Dandridge also appeared in a small role.
+As part of The Dandridge Sisters, she also appeared in The Big Broadcast of 1936 (1936) with Bill "Bojangles" Robinson, A Day at the Races with the Marx Brothers, and It Can't Last Forever (both 1937) with the Jackson Brothers.
+Although these appearances were relatively minor, Dandridge continued to earn recognition through her nightclub performances nationwide.

 Dandridge's first credited film role was in Four Shall Die (1940).
 The race film cast her as a murderer and did little for her film career.
 Because of her rejection of stereotypical black roles, she had limited options for film roles.
 She had small roles in Lady from Louisiana with John Wayne and Sundown with Gene Tierney, both in 1941.

+Success as a specialty performer

-Also that year, Dandridge appeared as part of a Specialty Number, "Chattanooga Choo Choo", in the hit 1941 musical Sun Valley Serenade for 20th Century Fox.
+Dandridge appeared as part of the specialty number "Chattanooga Choo Choo" in the hit 1941 musical Sun Valley Serenade for 20th Century Fox.
 The film marked the first time she performed with the Nicholas Brothers.

-Aside from her film appearances, Dandridge appeared in a succession of "soundies" – film clips that were displayed on jukeboxes, including "Paper Doll" by the Mills Brothers, "Cow, Cow Boogie", "Jig in the Jungle", and "Mr. and Mrs. Carpenter's Rent Party" also called "Swing for my Supper", among others.
-These films were noted not only for showcasing Dandridge as singer and dancer and her acting abilities, but also for featuring a strong emphasis on her physical attributes.
+In addition to her screen appearances, Dandridge appeared in 10 Soundies – three-minute movie musicals that were displayed on coin-operated-projector jukeboxes -- during 1941 and 1942.
+She appeared as a dancer in the Mills Brothers' "Paper Doll" but usually appeared as a singer in such mini-musicals as "Swing for Your Supper", "A Zoot Suit (With a Reet Pleat)", "Cow-Cow Boogie", and "Yes, Indeed!"
+These films showcased her musical and acting talents, as well as her attractive face and figure.
+Dorothy Dandridge and another movie newcomer, Gale Storm, became Soundies' first stars.